Gay rights group launches $26M campaign ahead of midterms | Taiwan News

 WASHINGTON (AP) — The Human Rights Campaign, one of the nation's leading gay rights groups, is launching a $26 million political organizing effort ahead of next year's midterm elections.

 While the effort is nationwide, the group is focusing its resources in particular on several key states: Ohio, Pennsylvania, Michigan, Wisconsin, Arizona, and Nevada.
-All six states have competitive Senate races next fall, and each is a presidential battleground.
+All six states are expected to have competitive Senate races next fall, and each is a presidential battleground.

-HRC president Chad Griffin says the effort, which will include hiring at least 20 additional political staffers, aims to go "beyond resistance" — drawing from the phrase used by opponents of President Donald Trump's administration.
-Griffin says the group will focus on fighting legislation curbing gay rights and backing "pro-equality candidates and initiatives."
+HRC president Chad Griffin said the effort, which will include hiring at least 20 additional political staffers, aims to go "beyond resistance" — drawing from the phrase used by opponents of President Donald Trump's administration.
+He said the group will focus on fighting legislation curbing gay rights and backing "pro-equality candidates and initiatives."